elwinar/rambler/README.md

 - `development`, will use the `rambler_development` database,
 - `testing`, will use the `rambler_testing` database;

-## TODO

-* Add a `refresh` command that will reverse the last migration then apply it again
-* Add a `number` option to choose the number of migrations to apply, reverse, or refresh

 ## CONTRIBUTORS

 - [cjhubert](https://github.com/cjhubert)

 ## CHANGELOG

+- **3.0**
+	- Major refactor to improve the unit testing of the tool
+	- Fix the bugs introduced by the mergo breaking change
 - **2.1**
 	- Added the postgresql driver from the good work of [cjhubert](https://github.com/cjhubert)
 - **2.0**
 	- Complete rewrite to add unit-testing
 	- Removed the command-line options to override the configuration
 	- Fixed behavior of the transactions
 	- Switched from spf13/cobra & spf13/viper to codegangsta/cli and encoding/json : removed the posibility of using alternatives configuration file types (namely YAML and TOML), changed the command-line usage
 - **1.1.0**
 	- Added environments handling
 - **1.0.2**
 	- Fixed a bug about the migration paths building whilte scanning
 	- Made a real documentation
 	- Fixed misconceptions about spf13/viper & spf13/cobra (thanks @spf13 for the pointers)
 - **1.0.1**
 	- Fixed imports paths of the internal packages

 ## Feedback and contributions